 Geostrophic wind is a somewhat idealized average wind speed, determined by a balance between the pressure gradient force and the Coriolis force.
 The geostrophic wind speed is dependent on the difference in air pressure between different points.
 The geostrophic wind speed can therefore be calculated using barometric pressure observations.

 Why is this indicator important?

 Strong winds associated with storms and hurricanes can cause severe damage and disruption to society.
 Historically, storms and hurricanes are among the worst storms in terms of loss of life and material damage.
 This applies both in Sweden and globally.
 Therefor, predicting storms has been perhaps the main driving force behind developing weather forecasts.

 Very strong winds can form partly in connection with large-scale low pressure, partly in connection with small-scale phenomena such as tornadoes and thunderstorms.
 It is the more large-scale winds that are captured in the geostrophic wind climate indicator.

 Prolonged periods of light wind can also cause problems.
 For example, in connection with wind power production and sailing ships.

 Direct wind measurements are often influenced by local factors.
 Over the years, varying and not always completely comparable methods for wind measurement have been used.
 Barometric pressure observations, on the other hand, have been very stable for a long time.
 As the geostrophic wind can be calculated using air pressure observations, the geostrophic wind indirectly also becomes a stable parameter over time.

 Air pressure measurements are available for at least three times a day since 1879, therefore we also have a data series of geostrophic winds for the period 1879 and onwards.

-Data for the years 1879-1950 have not received the same quality control as data after 1950 and include inaccuracies.
-Data prior to 1901 is not shown at all since the quality is dubious.
+Data for the years 1879-1938 have not undergone the same quality control as data after 1938 and may therefore contain inaccuracies.
+Data before the year 1900 is chosen not to be displayed as the quality is questionable.